cavalab/srbench/README.md

 The methods for symbolic regression (SR) have come a long way since the days of Koza-style genetic programming (GP).
 Our goal with this project is to keep a living benchmark of modern symbolic regression, in the context of state-of-the-art ML methods.
-This benchmark currently consists of **14** symbolic regression methods, **7** other ML methods, and **252** datasets from [PMLB](https://github.com/EpistasisLab/penn-ml-benchmarks), including real-world and synthetic datasets from processes with and without ground-truth models.

 Currently these are the challenges, as we see it: